HenriAugusto/PureDataSourceGuide/README.md

 - `t_glist` is a const #define to `struct _glist`
 - `t_canvas` is also a const #define to `struct _glist`

-It seens that glists are used for abstractions and t_canvas are used for toplevel patches?!
+It seens that glists are used for abstractions and t_canvas are used for toplevel patches?!?!

 ```C
 struct _glist